Harry Belafonte

-Belafonte is best known for his recordings of "The Banana Boat Song", with its signature "Day-O" lyric, "Jump in the Line", and "Jamaica Farewell".
-He has recorded and performed in many genres, including blues, folk, gospel, show tunes, and American standards.
-He has also starred in several films, including Carmen Jones (1954), Island in the Sun (1957), and Odds Against Tomorrow (1959).
+Belafonte was best known for his recordings of "Day-O (The Banana Boat Song)", "Jump in the Line (Shake, Senora)", "Jamaica Farewell", and "Mary's Boy Child".
+He recorded and performed in many genres, including blues, folk, gospel, show tunes, and American standards.
+He also starred in films such as Carmen Jones (1954), Island in the Sun (1957), Odds Against Tomorrow (1959), Buck and the Preacher (1972), and Uptown Saturday Night (1974).
+He made his final feature film appearance in Spike Lee's BlacKkKlansman (2018).

-Belafonte considered the actor, singer and activist Paul Robeson a mentor, and he was a close confidant of Martin Luther King Jr. during the Civil Rights Movement of the 1950s and 1960s.
-As he later recalled, "Paul Robeson had been my first great formative influence; you might say he gave me my backbone.
-Martin King was the second; he nourished my soul."
-Throughout his career, Belafonte has been an advocate for political and humanitarian causes, such as the Anti-Apartheid Movement and USA for Africa.
-Since 1987, he has been a UNICEF Goodwill Ambassador.
-He was a vocal critic of the policies of the George W. Bush presidential administrations.
-Belafonte acts as the American Civil Liberties Union celebrity ambassador for juvenile justice issues.
+Harry Belafonte considered the actor, singer, and activist Paul Robeson to be a mentor.
+Belafonte was also a close confidant of Martin Luther King Jr. during the civil rights movement of the 1950s and 1960s and acted as the American Civil Liberties Union celebrity ambassador for juvenile justice issues.
+He was also a vocal critic of the policies of the George W. Bush and first Donald Trump administrations.

-Belafonte has won three Grammy Awards (including a Grammy Lifetime Achievement Award), an Emmy Award, and a Tony Award.
+Belafonte won three Grammy Awards, including a Grammy Lifetime Achievement Award, a Primetime Emmy Award, and a Tony Award.
 In 1989, he received the Kennedy Center Honors.
 He was awarded the National Medal of Arts in 1994.
-In 2014, he received the Jean Hersholt Humanitarian Award at the Academy's 6th Annual Governors Awards and in 2022 was inducted into the Rock and Roll Hall of Fame in the Early Influence category and is the oldest living person to have received the honor.
+In 2014, he received the Jean Hersholt Humanitarian Award at the academy's 6th Annual Governors Awards and in 2022 was inducted into the Rock and Roll Hall of Fame in the Early Influence category.
+He is one of the few performers to have received an Emmy, Grammy, Oscar, and Tony (EGOT), although he won the Oscar in a non-competitive category.